mes258/ssssnake/designDoc.md

 	* Makes a new snake, adds it to the world, and lets the player controls this snake
 * AISnake
 	* This makes a new snake and adds it to the world our "AI" algorithm controls the movement of this snake.
 Right now this algorithm is just "Go the apple's x coordinate, then go to its y coordinate".
 This will more complicated in the final version and may include snake avoidance mechanisms to prevent the AISnakes from crashing into each other.

+## Monitors:
+	* We are using a monitor to update the world and the snakes at a constant pace.
+Declared around lines 95-110 in `snake.c`, the monitor will only let the world update once all four snakes have updated.
+This is not currently functional, however, it is in several parts of the code.

 ## Methods/functions:
 * `main`